aashishmalhotra/eda-haberman-survival-dataset/README.md

 # Haberman's Cancer Survival Data Set
 In this project, I completed an Exploratory Data Analysis: in-depth analysis and visualization on the Haberman Cancer Survival dataset.
 The dataset is collected at this [Kaggle repository](https://www.kaggle.com/gilsousa/habermans-survival-data-set).
-The goal is to predict the survival of patients after 5 years after their surgical procedure removing the anxiallaty nodes.
+The goal is to predict the survival of patients 5 years after their surgical procedure removing the anxiallaty nodes.

 I also wrote an accompanied blog post.
 An accompanied Medium blog post has been written and can be viewed here: [A Thorough Investigation of Haberman's Cancer Survival Dataset using Explorartory Data Analysis]().
 The complete notebook can be accessed [here]().